pastchick3/agile-C/README.md

 Let's do the first iteration manually as an example.

-- Symbol 1 has a undertermined bound, i.e. symbol 3.
+- Symbol 1 has an undetermined bound, i.e. symbol 3.
 - Symbol 2 is bounded by `Any` and `Byte` (symbol 5), so we determine its type should by `Byte`.
 - Symbol 3 is bounded by `Byte` (unifying symbol 1 and 4) and `Byte` (symbol 4), so we determine its type should by `Byte`.
 - Symbol 4 is bounded by `Byte` (symbol 3) and `Nothing`.
-We also notice it has had a determined type `byte`, which perfectly lays between this interval.
+We also notice it has had a determined type `Byte`, which perfectly lays between this interval.
 - Symbol 5 is bounded by `Byte` (symbol 2) and `Nothing`.
-We also notice it has had a determined type `byte`, which lays perfectly in this interval.
+We also notice it has had a determined type `Byte`, which lays perfectly in this interval.

 After the first iteration, types for all symbols are known and types for symbol 2-5 are also checked (compatible with constraints imposed on them).
 Now let's begin the second iteration.